 Spray paint would seem to have an advantage over a paintbrush because you need as smooth a surface as possible.
 The color of the paint doesn’t seem to make a difference because the frequencies you’re reflecting are far outside the visible range anyway.

+I’m not sure I have a lot to offer you here.
+I personally wouldn’t paint a dish based on my own skills.
 That’s really the thing.
 Without fancy instruments you don’t know if the paint you’re putting on will really do a good job reflecting the 15-20GHz signal that you get from satellites, and unless you’re the kind of person who paints cars for a living, how do you know that your technique will be good enough?

 If you’re willing to try it, though, post your success or failure stories here along with pictures.
 I’ll feature them in this article.

 When you’re ready to upgrade to the latest and greatest, shop at SolidSignal.com.
 I’m not saying you’ll need a new reflector anytime soon, but if it turns out that you overestimated your own abilities, we’re here for you.